 How Do I Register to Vote?

-Pinellas County has a number of ways that you can register to vote.
+Pinellas County also has a number of places where you can register to vote in person.
 A few of the most common locations include:

-- Any Pinellas County Libraryor Petersburg Public Library
+- Any Pinellas County Library or St. Petersburg Public Library

 - Any armed services recruitment office